 Organization determines whether a potential customer meets a program’s eligibility requirements for assistance under that program.

-Has its performance measured against whether it meets the objectives of the program.
+Has its performance measured against whether the objectives of the program were met.
 For example:

 Awarding entity holds the organization responsible for meeting performance targets that are tied to program objectives.